- What is HoneyBook

 Pros: Easy to use, focused task management, great templates, nice interface.

-Cons: HoneyBook offers too short of a trial period and users feel pressured to subscribe, not stable across all platforms, has limited integrations and payment methods.
+Cons: HoneyBook has limited integrations and payment methods, is not stable across all platforms, offers too short of a trial period and users feel pressured to subscribe.

 “The payment methods were a bit too limited to only accept payment on their platform, then the fees to withdraw and deposit into your own account … I felt a bit rushed to subscribe without having understood the full extent of their capabilities, after doing more research I realized this wasn’t enough to meet my needs.
 Their pricing is also a bit much considering they are not offering all of the services the other CRM programs do …” –User in Graphic Design; Verified user; G2 review 2/15/2020